modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

- # Development process for Modelica Language
+ # Development process for the Modelica language specification

 The following describes the steps in the development process; who is involved and the expected decisions and results.
 The Modelica Association Project Modelica Language (MAP-Lang) decides on changing this process and in exceptional cases to deviate from it.
 The guiding principles of the development are [guiding principles](GuidingPrinciples.MD).

-This document document describes version 2.0.0 of the development process for the Modelica Language.
+This document document describes version 2.0.0 of the development process for the Modelica language specification.

 # Changes of the specification document